1 killed, 4 wounded in shooting outside Sacramento nightclub | Law-Order

 1 killed, 4 wounded in shooting outside Sacramento nightclub

-One person was killed and four were wounded in a shooting early Monday outside a nightclub in downtown Sacramento, police said.Police Chief Kathy Lester told the Sacramento Bee that authorities received a call about shots fired shortly before 2 am on Monday after a club let out patrons.The four wounded people were taken hospitals, she said.
+One person was killed and four were wounded in a shooting early Monday outside a nightclub in downtown Sacramento, police said.Police Chief Kathy Lester told the Sacramento Bee that authorities received a call about shots fired shortly before 2 am on Monday after a club let out patrons.The four wounded people were taken to hospitals and reported in stable condition, police said.

 - Country: